pytroll/satpy/doc/source/reading.rst

 - Mixing different file types for the same reader is not yet supported.
   For FCI, that means it is not yet possible to mix FDHSI and HRFI data.
-- Only nominal case
+- Only the nominal case has been tested.
+Missing segments are not yet supported.
 - Dask may not order the processing of the chunks optimally.
 That means some dask workers may be waiting for chunks 33–40 as chunks 1–32 are coming in and are not being processed.
+A suboptimal workaround is to use 40 workers.
 - Currently, Satpy merely checks the existence of a file and not whether it has been completely written.
 This may lead to incomplete files being read, which might lead to failures.